MattVaughan-Jones/electricity-monitor/Readme.md

 - consider implementing authentication.
 Could be interesting.
 - consider implementing ping/pong.
 Decided against it for now.
 - Will later need to modify the server so that it doesn't shut down when the client disconnects.
 Currently it does this when the client calls close(), which sends a 0 payload.
+- Reset the ws_fd to -1 when the ESP32 disconnects -> prevent sending a message when there's nothing to receive it.
+Can also use this to show a "connected" indicator in the ui
+- I'm currently keeping all file descriptors in the server.
+Could implement connection pooling or proper connection lifecycle to close connections that aren't used.
+This can be ignored for now.

 # How to build for deployment